 - Giving incorrect advice on finances themselves, which could lead to tax issues.

 It is important to note that there is a duty to mitigate any loss.
 For instance, where an unexpected position has arisen due to mistake, it may be that a claim can be made to the Court to set aside the relevant transaction, as opposed to suing immediately on its consequences.

 We are well versed in assisting with any mitigation effort as well as the negligence claim itself for losses remaining claimable after any mitigation.

 Making a negligent tax advice claim

-If you wish to make a professional negligence claim against a tax advisor, the general rule is you have six years from the incident of negligence to take matters to court, or three years from the date you became reasonably aware of the negligence.
+If you wish to make a professional negligence claim against a tax advisor, you have six years from the incident of negligence, or three years from the date you became aware of the negligence.
 We understand not all tax advice negligence is realised immediately, and will work with you to make sure your case is sorted properly within the remaining time.

 We recommend you get in touch with us as soon as possible after becoming aware of any negligence from your financial advisor.
 This is due to the complexity of negligent taxation advice cases and how timely they can be.

 When providing their services appropriately, financial advisors, tax accountants and solicitors can assist greatly.

 However, if negligent advice is given, an unexpected tax position may arise.
 We can help clients fill out tax forms, we can advise on steps to be taken to lower tax obligations, and can handle tax rebates amongst other obligations.